-If you ever decide to use an EPROM in that socket, be sure to remove the diode, otherwise the clock battery will be drained excessively (and who needs to battery back-up an EPROM?).
-If you wish to use the RAM in that location but don't care whether its contents are retained on power-down, then you may leave the diode out and reduce the current drain on the clock battery.
+If you ever decide to use an EPROM in that socket, be sure to remove diode D3, otherwise the clock battery will be drained excessively (and who needs to battery back-up an EPROM?).

 WAIT STATES

 The System Support 1 has circuitry that enables it to generate one, two, four or eight wait states.
 This will mostly be used in systems where the processor is running at a very high speed.
 In this industry it has always been the case that the speed of the CPU chips increases years before the speed of the LSI peripheral chips.
 Since the System Support 1 makes extensive use of these LSI peripheral chips, it may be necessary to add wait states to all accesses made to the board.